godvmxi/godvmxi.github.io/_doc/resume/it.md

 * Making test platform purchase plan to suppport the diag team for asic verification and bringup. including networking device, workstation platform and so on.
 * Seting up all necessary hardware platform to support team work.
-* Developing the video codec (H264,HEVC,VP9) IP verification framework during the pre-silion period.
+* Developing the video codec (H264,HEVC,VP9) IP verification framework during both for the pre-silion and post-silicon period.

 **[Shanghai InfoTM Microelectronics Co., Ltd.](http://www.infotm.com)**: Senior Software Engineer; IT leader;  (2014/5 - 2017/11)